Bionik6/VenusWeather/README.md

-# Building polished macOS apps with SwiftUI
+# Making polished macOS apps with SwiftUI
 <img src="images/screenshot.jpeg" />

-A workshop to help you reuse your SwiftUI skills to build an elegant macOS app
+A workshop to help you realise how easy it is to build beautiful and fully functional macOS apps with SwiftUI.

-Thank you so much for attending my workshop.
 I hope you'll be excited about building a macOS app in a near future!
-You can always reach out to me on [Twitter](https://x.com/bionik6).
+Feel free to reach out to me on [Twitter](https://x.com/bionik6).

 ### Important note
 Since the app is using WeatherKit, you need to register it in the app developer console.